Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I will do some reading today , i will also try to do a Boson CourseWare Lab later. we will see if i make it through.
 It's almost 5 Pm an i didnt do anythong yet for today.
 I did the lab from BosonCourse Ware but did not really read anything aboutpages 220.Yes i know ... i' ll try to get my speed back in the week end.

+## 1/9/2025

+Today i read about ....
+20 pages loll , but hey i did two CourseWare labs so i think its was not so bad at all..
+The thing it's alo i in the Wifi part i dont really like the materials in there but hey i have to study them ...